 A list of all known corporations registered in that state with that name will populate.
 In this case, there are several registered companies with a similar name.
 This is where you’ll have to put down your laptop and pick up the phone to do more digging.

-Clicking on each entity will give you will show who the registered agent is.
-Here, a management company is listed.
+Clicking on each entity will show who the registered agent is.
+Here, a management company is listed:

 Type “Resort Management” in your search browser in order to find a phone number.
 Call the number and confirm if the address of the unit is within the jurisdiction of an association they manage.
 Be sure to call all the registered entities on the list until you have confirmation on the governing association and, when applicable, the management company and ruled out all others for a second, third, or sub-association.

 Some properties can be governed by multiple associations, so a part of real estate due diligence is not to assume that there is only one association.